socialmindai/chrome-facebook-backup-photos-and-videos/README.md

 ### 0.7	(2017-05-02)
 - added support for internationalization
 - added translations for English and Czech
+- confirmation of number of backed up items
 - tweak UI

 ### 0.6	(2017-04-28)